ToolJet/ToolJet/docs/docs/data-sources/airtable.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Airtable

-ToolJet can connect to Airtable using Airtable API ( https://airtable.com/api ).
+ToolJet can connect to Airtable using [Airtable]( https://airtable.com/api ) API .
 Airtable API key is required to create Airtable datasource on ToolJet.
 You can generate API key by visiting [Airtable account page](https://airtable.com/account).

 <img class="screenshot-full" src="/img/datasource-reference/airtable/airtable-intro.gif" alt="ToolJet - ToolJet - Datasource Airtable" height="420" />

 :::info
-Airtable API has a rate limit and at the time of writing this documentation, the limit is 5 requests per second per base.
-You can read more about rate limits here ( https://airtable.com/api ).
+Airtable API has a rate limit, and at the time of writing this documentation, the limit is five(5) requests per second per base.
+You can read more about rate limits here [Airtable API]( https://airtable.com/api ).
 :::

 :::tip